 Bedding and Sampling

-Fix action position on the bench and shim frontrail and backrail to be stable - Regulation Stations Deluxe or Full Monte make this easy.
-Set Regulating Rack templates to represent string heights along the strike line and set the stops on its legs so all the way up is strike and all the way down is hammerline.
-On the template edges, record the hammer spacing scale at strike and with the String Height Gauge, record end-of-section template heights.
+On the workbench, fix action position and shim frontrail and backrail to be stable.
+Regulation Stations with a Custom Keybed make this easy!
+Set Regulating Rack templates to represent string heights along the strike line and set stops on the legs so all the way up is strike and all the way down is hammerline.
+On the templates at strike, record the hammer spacing scale and with the String Height Gauge, record end-of-section template heights.

 With the assistance of Gauge Keys, fully regulate a natural and a sharp to validate specs, parts, and materials.
-Tweak geometry or make other needed changes while they are still chargeable as extras.
+Tweak geometry or make other changes while still chargeable as extras.

 Remove hammers and whippens to an Action Tray, storing screws in order along the edges.
 File flared hammers with the Hammer Filing Jig.
 Pin hammer flanges and repetition levers as needed.
 Then, with parts back on, space hammers to the Hammer Spacing Scale and whippens to the hammers.